 In general, resource names must be unique within a location within a project.
 For example, an external IP address name must be unique within the region where it resides.
 However, you can reuse names across locations.

-recommend using the
+strongly recommend using the

-VmDnsSetting:ZonalOnly setting for your projects, not
+vmDnsSetting:ZonalOnly setting for your

-individual zones.
+registration to individual zones.
 For more information, see

 Zonal DNS names.